HangfireIO/Hangfire.io/pricing/index.md

             <h3>What if I am not satisfied?</h3>
             <p>
                 All orders are covered by <strong>30-days</strong>, no-questions-asked <strong>money back</strong> policy.
-If you aren't happy with the software, email me (support@hangfire.io) and I'll refund the order.
+If you aren't happy with the software, email <a href="mailto:sales@hangfire.io">sales@hangfire.io</a> and I'll refund the order.
 I don't want your money if you aren't completely satisfied with the product.
             </p>

             <h3>What is the buying process?</h3>